-Chairman Menendez, Ranking Member Risch, and distinguished members of the Committee, thank you for the opportunity to appear before you today to discuss Russia's premeditated, unprovoked, and brutal attack on Ukraine and what the United States and Allied partners are doing in response.
+Chairman Menendez, Ranking Member Risch, and distinguished members of the Committee, thank you for the opportunity to appear before you today to discuss Russia's premeditated, unprovoked, and brutal attack on Ukraine and what the

 United States and Allied partners are doing in response.

 To start, let me thank the members of this committee and the vast majority of Members of Congress for your strong bipartisan support for the brave and resilient people of Ukraine and their government over many years, but especially now, in the face of Russia's bloody aggression.
-The United States, together with our Allies and partners around the world, stand united in condemning Russia's war on Ukraine a war that offends human decency, violates international law, and the core principles of democracy and international peace and security, and has created a catastrophic humanitarian crisis.
+The United States, together with our Allies and face of Russia's bloody aggression.
+The United States, together with our Allies and partners around the world, stand united in condemning Russia's war on Ukraine-a war that offends human decency, violates international law, and the core principles of democracy and international peace and security, and has created a catastrophic humanitarian crisis.
 As we speak, Ukrainian men and women fight for their lives, their country, and their freedoms in the face of Russian President Putin's imperial ambitions.
 We honor their sacrifice and bravery.
 Slava Ukrayini; Heroyam Slava [Honor to Ukraine; to its Heroes, Honor].